appcues/appcues-android-sdk/GettingStarted.md

 The inverse of identifying is resetting.
 For example, if a user logs out of your app calling `reset()` will disable tracking of screens and events until a user is identified again.

 You can target users during anonymous usage in your application using `anonymous()` instead of `identify()`.
 This can have implications on your billing based on active user counts.
-The format of anonymous ID's can be customized with the `Appcues.Builder` using the `anonymousIdFactory` function.
+The format of anonymous IDs can be customized during initialization with the `AppcuesConfig`, using the `anonymousIdFactory` property.

 ## Tracking Screens and Events